viihna-lehraine/Shadex/README.md

 ColorGen is a web-based color palette generator.
 It produces 8 varieties of color scheme and can convert between 6 color formats.

 ### NOTE
 For regular use, please select the main branch.
-As stated above, this version as it currently exists is not intended for normal use.
+This version as it currently exists is not intended for normal use.

 ***